anthony-chu/build-tool/README.markdown

 ## Additional Tools

 When the original three scripts were written, they were written in a monolithic, non-modular convention.
 However, the need to reuse elements across different scripts led to the modularization of the monolithic scripts through the use of functions.
-To this end, a new script were added in order to aid in adding new functionality to the main scripts.
+To this end, a new script was added in order to aid in adding new functionality to the main scripts.
 To learn more about these the new script, continue reading below.

 ### build-test.sh